-The adrenoceptors (a.k.a. adrenergic receptors) mediate the action of the sympathetic nervous system and are activated in response to "fight-or-flight" signals.
-They are divided into three types, adrenoceptor $\alpha 1$ -, $\alpha 2$ -, and β .
+The adrenoreceptors (a.k.a. adrenergic receptors) mediate the action of the sympathetic nervous system and are activated in response to "fight-or-flight" signals.
+They are divided into three types, adrenoreceptor $\alpha 1$ -, $\alpha 2$ -, and β .
 Each type is further composed of three subtypes resulting in 9 different types ($\alpha 1A$, $\alpha 1B$, $\alpha 1D$, $\alpha 2A$, $\alpha 2B$, $\alpha 2C$, $\beta 1$, $\beta 2$, and $\beta 3$)1.

-Adrenoceptors belong to the G-Protein-coupled receptor (GPCR) family.
+Adrenoreceptors belong to the G-Protein-coupled receptor (GPCR) family.
 They all display the characteristic seven transmembrane helices, the extracellular loops which contribute to ligand binding, and the intracellular carboxy tail that associates with trimeric G proteins.
-All nine types of adrenoceptors are activated by the same endogenous catecholamines (epinephrine and norepinephrine); however, the specificity of their responses depends on the G-proteins and effectors systems they associate with in a tissue and time specific manner1.
+All nine types of adrenoreceptors are activated by the same endogenous catecholamines (epinephrine and norepinephrine); however, the specificity of their responses depends on the G-proteins and effectors systems they associate with in a tissue and time specific manner1.

-Adrenoceptor alpha1A (ADRA1A) signals through the $G\alpha{q/11}$ family of G proteins2.
-Upon binding to a catecholamine, ADRA1A undergoes a conformational change that triggers the activation of $G\alpha{q/11}$ proteins via an exchange of GDP with GTP, followed by the activation of phospholipase C, the release of inositol triphosphate (IP3) which binds to its receptors on the endoplasmic reticulum and triggers the release of calcium and activation of the protein kinase C.
+Adrenoreceptor alpha1B (ADRA1B) signals through the $G\alpha{q/11}$ family of G proteins2.
+Upon binding to a catecholamine, ADRA1B undergoes a conformational change that triggers the activation of $G\alpha{q/11}$ proteins via an exchange of GDP with GTP, followed by the activation of phospholipase C, the release of inositol triphosphate (IP3) which binds to its receptors on the endoplasmic reticulum and triggers the release of calcium and activation of the protein kinase C.

-ADRA1A is expressed in cardiac myocytes1, in vascular smooth muscles cells of blood vessels and urinary tract^{1,3}, and in the brain4.
-It plays an important role in the regulation of blood pressure, glucose metabolism, lipid metabolism, and leptin secretion5.
-In addition, ARA1A has a neuroprotective role and is of interest in the development of therapeutics for the treatment of neurological conditions such as Alzheimer's disease and dementia1.
+ADRA1B is expressed in a variety of tissues such as blood vessels, heart, brain, and immune cells^{3,4}.
+ADRA1B plays a role in the modulation of blood pressure 3, in the regulation of glucose metabolism, lipid metabolism, and leptin secretion^{5,6}, in male fertility7 and in cancer8.
+In addition, ARA1B is of interest in the development of therapeutics for the treatment of ocular vascular diseases9.